suhaibmukhtar/Human-Activity-Recognition-With-Smart-Phone/README.md

 Accuracy Improvement: Model accuracy increased from 95% to 99% after feature selection.
 These feature selection techniques were crucial in enhancing the performance, reducing computational complexity, and improving the interpretability of the models used in this project.

+## Objectives
 __Activity Recognition__ (AR) is monitoring the liveliness of a person by using smart phone.
 Smart phones are used in a wider manner and it becomes one of the ways to identify the human’s environmental changes by using the sensors in smart mobiles. *Smart phones are equipped in detecting sensors like gyroscope and accelerometer*.
 The contraption is demonstrated to examine the state of an individual.

 __Human Activity Recognition__ (HAR) framework *collects the raw data from sensors and observes the human movement using different deep learning approach*.
 Deep learning models are proposed to identify motions of humans with plausible high accuracy by using sensed data.

+__Feature Selection__ (FS) selecting the features that are contributing in determining the output variable.
+Selecting the subset of features from the features of dataset, using only subset of features without letting drop in the accuracy of the model.
 __HAR Dataset from UCI dataset storehouse is utilized__.
 This dataset is collected from 30 persons (referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (*accelerometer and Gyroscope*) in that smartphone.
 This experiment was video recorded to label the data manually.<p>

 This project is to build a model that *predicts the human activities* such as __Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing__ and __Laying__.